-In a major reveral of his predecessor's isolationist America First policy, President Biden has pledged $4 billion to the COVAX initiative.
+In a major reversal of his predecessor's isolationist America First policy, President Biden has pledged $4 billion to the COVAX initiative.
 Led by the Global Alliance for Vaccines and the World Health Organization, COVAX aims to provide equitable Covid-19 vaccine access for 92 low/middle income governments through donations.
-Biden announced the contribution during a virtual summit with G7 leaders on Friday and the move is reportedly also aimed at mobilizing U.S. partners to increase their involvement in the initative.
+Biden announced the contribution during a virtual summit with G7 leaders in February and the move is reportedly also aimed at mobilizing U.S. partners to increase their involvement in the initative.
+The U.S. is initially paying $2.5 billion towards COVAX, with the rest of the pledge to follow later.

 Governments are not the only COVAX donors and the intiative has received funding from an array of foundations, corporations and organizations.
 The Bill and Melinda Gates Foundation is among the largest donors, pledging more than $150 million.
 COVAX is aiming to fairly distribute more than two billion doses to the governments that need them most by the end of the year.